vaughanchandler/linit/README.md

 Git and Ansible must be installed, as well as Ansible's community.general collection.
 The bootstrap script installs all of these.

+To use a more recent version of Ansible from a PPA, you may need to remove the ansible package and install the ansible-base package: `apt -y remove ansible && apt -y install ansible-base`.

 ### Testing

 Local testing: `ansible-playbook local.yml --ask-become-pass [--tags <tags...>] [--diff] [--check]`